CITU-FM

 CITU-FM is a Canadian radio station which broadcasts a French language community radio format on the frequency 104.1 FM in Petit-de-Grat, Nova Scotia.

 Owned by La Co-opérative Radio Richmond limitée, the station received Canadian Radio-television and Telecommunications Commission (CRTC) approval on March 15, 2006.

 The station's former callsign was CIZO-FM.
 It was changed in 2009.

+CITU-FM signed on the air in 2010.
+Its studios and offices were at 3435 Route 206, and the transmitter was on top of a former dump in Isle Madame, Nova Scotia.

 The station is a member of the Alliance des radios communautaires du Canada.